Welcome to Art at Philadelphia!

 Comments and Feedback on Projects

-When a project is complete, I do my best to provide each student with feedback in the form of a compliment (recognition of their strengths) and tips/trick (ideas on how to improve their execution or connection to the work).
+When a project is complete, I do my best to provide each student with feedback in the form of a compliment (recognition of their strengths) and tips/tricks (ideas on how to improve their execution or connection to the work).

 Student work showing mastery of concepts and creativity will be automatically entered into one of two shows.
 In October, Philadelphia School art is featured at Central Office.
 In March, select work is on display at Loudon High School for the Loudon County Music and Art Showcase.
 Work is also juried for awards by the Loudon Women's Club during this event.